yogeshwar607/shreemoryacabs/REVIEW_GENERATION_SYSTEM.md

 ```
 Hi [CustomerName]! 👋

-Thanks for traveling with GreenEVCabs today.
+Thanks for traveling with Shree Morya Cabs today.

 Quick question: How was your [Route] trip with [DriverName]?